-This is a simple script to display what is current downloading in Transmission.
-The script talks to Transmission using rpc via the python-transmissionrpc package and allows templates...
+This is a simple script to display what is current downloading in Deluge.
+The script talks to Deluge using either xmlrpc or twisted and allows templates...

-There is a README with the install, I suggest you give it atleast a quick once over!
-It can be found in the installation folder, normally following the path of /usr/share/conky<scriptname>/
+There is a README with the install and attached here, I suggest you give it atleast a quick once over!

 Method 1: Using apt